-If you're on the hunt for some free book cover makers, you're probably looking to DIY the cover for your book.
-But before we get to our recommendations, we should start with a caveat: if you’re not a professional designer, don’t make your own book cover if you can avoid it.
-After all, the cover is your book’s #1 marketing asset.
+If you're on the hunt for book cover makers, you're probably looking to DIY the cover for your book.
+But before we get into our recommendations, we'll start with a caveat: don’t make your own book cover if you can avoid it, unless you're a professional designer already.

 Cover designer Ninai Freitas urges authors to think of covers for books as a long-term investment: “It is better to have a well-designed cover that can help increase sales.
 You can have the best tools — such as Photoshop, Illustrator, or InDesign — but these programs don’t automatically make a book cover.
 What counts is the person using them.”

-While this list is not in order of preference, we do feel that Canva is the #1 free cover creator.
-This web app caters extraordinarily well to its users.
-Most authors huntings for a design tool to use on their book won’t have super-advanced design skills — after all, developing them takes time that could otherwise be spent writing a book.
+While this list is not in order of preference, we do feel that Canva is the #1 free book cover maker out there.
+This web-based app caters extremely well to its users in terms of both accessibility and variety — after all, most authors hunting for a DIY cover design tool won’t have super-advanced design skills, so it's crucial to find a program that advances them.

-Canva offers a wide variety of cover template options and stock photos — all of which can be used with a single click of a button.
+Canva offers tons of cover template options and stock photos, each of which can be applied with the click of a button.
 Writers can then customize each book cover template with their own pictures, fonts, and other assets.
-The best part?
-Their options are contemporary in feel and will let you create a book cover that's modern and fresh.

-Pro: It does a lot of hand-holding, which is a great option for authors who want to DIY on the fly.
+✅ Pro: Canva does a lot of hand-holding, which is a great option for authors who want to DIY on the fly.

-Hot tip: If you’re not going to work with a professional, at the very least, try and emulate one.
-In this recent post, we feature 68 jackets and break down why they work so you can take away your own book cover design ideas!
+Hot tip: If you’re not going to work with a professional, you should at least try to emulate one.
+In a recent post, we feature 68 jackets and break down why they work so you can take away your own book cover design ideas!

-Another library of book cover templates that you can easily customize to your liking.
-One of the best things about PosterMyWall?
-It’s connected to Getty Images, Pixabay, and Flickr.
-So countless free images of a sunset, a silhouetted figure, or iconic locations from around the world are no more than a mouse-click away: just hit “photo” and plug in the right search term.
+PosterMyWall features another library of book cover templates that you can easily customize to your liking.
+The most exciting part of this cover design app is that it's connected to Getty Images, Pixabay, and Flickr!
+So countless free images of a sunset, a silhouetted figure, or iconic locations from around the world are no more than a click away: just hit “photo” and plug in the right search term.

 Note: When using templates to create book covers, take extra care to ensure that you use ones with dimensions appropriate to your genre.

 It might not look as pretty as Canva, but Placeit offers a variety of cover template options with customizable tools that let it stand on its own.
-This web app's best feature is that you can select your template based on the genre of your book, which is an excellent way to get set in the right direction for making your cover a viable marketing tool.
+This book cover maker's best feature is that you can select your template based on the genre of your book, which is an excellent way to make your cover a more viable marketing tool!

-PlaceIt also has a library of prefab photos, graphics, and illustrations so you can find an image for your cover without digging around off-site.
-There are quite a few to choose from — and also a library of textures for further customization.
+Placeit also has a library of prefabricated photos, graphics, and illustrations so you can find an image for your cover without digging around off-site.
+There are quite a few to choose from — and even a library of textures for further customization.

 Hot tip: “Whether it’s a seductive figure, an antique key, or a barren countryside, be sure that the imagery you choose is in-line with the target market/genre, and that the imagery will portray the correct mood, symbolism, and plot.” – Hampton Lamoureux, digital artist, and designer.

-Once you do get a grasp of the program, you can design more freely than with simple template-based book cover creators.
-However, unlike the basic web app cover makers, it doesn't come with built-in image assets to choose from.
-You'll have to find your own, but that can be part of the fun.
+Once you do get a grasp of GIMP, you can design more freely than with template-based book cover makers.
+However, unlike the basic web apps, it doesn't come with built-in image assets to choose from.
+You'll have to find your own — but then again, that can be part of the fun.

 5. Blurb BookWright

-There’s something weird about using design software that isn’t designed in an aesthetically pleasing way.
-Luckily, that’s not something to worry about with Blurb BookWright.
-It’s a pleasure to work on and to look at it.
+There’s something just slightly off about using design software that isn’t designed in an aesthetically pleasing way.
+Luckily, you don't have to worry about it with Blurb BookWright!
+This cover design app is a pleasure to work on and to look at.

-Most people turn to Blurb when they’re looking to also design the interior of their books, as their tool is very friendly to image-heavy genres, like cookbooks coffee-table photography books.
-But it’s an inexpensive option for formatting trade novels as well, and it works well as a book cover maker.
-Their design tool, BookWright, is absolutely free to download and has valuable learning resources built-in.
-Using it is a bit like a mix of one of the template resources and one of the Photoshop-type programs, but simpler to use.
+Most people turn to Blurb when they’re looking to design their book's interior as well as its cover.
+This tool is especially useful for image-heavy genres, like cookbooks and coffee-table photography books.
+But it’s an inexpensive option for formatting trade novels too, and it works well as a book cover maker.

-Con: If you’re just looking to make a cover and leave it at that, look elsewhere.
+❌ Con: If you’re just looking to make a simply cover and leave it at that, look elsewhere.

 6. Adobe InDesign

-All right, gear up and buckle down if you’re planning to learn Adobe InDesign.
-It’s a great product that can produce beautiful things, but it’s a tool for professionals, created with someone who knows design in mind.
+Gear up and buckle down if you’re planning to learn Adobe InDesign.
+It’s an excellent program that can produce beautiful designs, but it’s a tool for professionals, intended for people who know book design inside and out.
 That also means it's powerful enough to create professional-looking covers — but learning how to do this won’t be easy.
 You’ll want to go through some tutorials to get your head around this software.

-Pro: There’s nothing like slicing and dicing in the kitchen with an uber sharp chef’s knife.
-Expertly crafted tools can give expert results, and mastery InDesign is the next best thing to getting your book covers professionally designed.
+✅ Pro: There’s nothing like slicing and dicing in the kitchen with an uber-sharp chef’s knife.
+Expertly crafted tools can give expert results, and mastering InDesign is the next best thing to getting your book cover designed by a professional.

 Hot tip: “Go to a bookshop and just spend a couple of hours looking at as many book covers as you can.
 See what jumps out at you.
 In your opinion, what doesn't work?
 Use all these examples to inspire you with your design.” – Talitha Shipman, award-winning illustrator

-What size is a book cover?
+What size should your book cover be?
 Learn all about industry-standard books cover dimensions in our guide!

 7. Adobe Spark

-The premium plan is $9.99/month, which — cheaper than most other Adobe options (see InDesign above).
-However, unless you’re planning to use it to create promotional materials for your book (like images to post on social media), you’re probably better off sticking to a free option, such as Canva.
+The premium plan is $9.99/month.
+However, unless you’re planning to use it to create promotional materials for your book (like images to post on social media), you’re better off sticking to a free option, such as Canva.